 Best for: The traveler planning a fun-filled family vacay

 Because: When you hear “family-friendly spring break,” no doubt a Magic Kingdom, gaggle of princesses, and jolly mouse spring to mind.
-But trust us, there are plenty of other kid-focused trip ideas that don’t involve standing in line for an hour for a three-minute Dumbo ride and shelling out $15 for a balloon (which apparently is one of the least expensive souvenir options).
+But trust us, there are other kid-focused trip ideas that don’t involve standing in line for an hour for a three-minute Dumbo ride and shelling out $15 for a balloon (which apparently is one of the least expensive souvenir options).
 Head to Toronto instead.

-Any trip to the city known as 6ix (a reference to the six municipalities that formerly comprised Metro Toronto) should begin with a glass elevator ride 1,465 feet (or 447 metres, if you will) up to the SkyPod, the highest level of the CN Tower.
+Any trip to the city known as 6ix (a reference to the six municipalities that formerly comprised metro Toronto) should begin with a glass elevator ride 1,465 feet (or 447 metres, if you will) up to the SkyPod, the highest level of the CN Tower.
 Look out over Toronto’s full cityscape, catch a glimpse of Niagara Falls nearly 100 miles away (if it’s clear), and pay no mind to the swaying you feel.
 It’s just the tower moving with the wind.

-Sioux Falls, S.D.
+Sioux Falls, South Dakota

 Direct flight to Sioux Falls Regional Airport (FSD)